bkmashiro/app-sec-juice-report/main.typ

 - *Prevention Measures:*
   Robust prevention requires implementing comprehensive server‑side validations, including strict rate limiting, behavioral analysis, and additional anti‑automation mechanisms to complement the CAPTCHA.

-This challenge reinforces a crucial lesson in web application security: relying solely on client‑side controls such as CAPTCHA is insufficient.
-The ease with which the CAPTCHA was bypassed demonstrates that attackers can exploit even seemingly simple misconfigurations to subvert security measures.
-In my view, a layered security approach is essential; robust server‑side protections must always be in place to validate client actions and mitigate automated attacks.
-This exercise not only enhances our understanding of the specific vulnerability but also underscores the broader principle that effective security is built on multiple, interlocking defenses.
+This challenge reinforces a crucial lesson in web application security: Do not always rely on CAPTCHA only to defensive against automated attacks.
+While CAPTCHA can be an effective tool, it must be complemented by *server‑side rate limiting* and *anti‑automation measures* to prevent abuse.
+The fact that a simple Python script can bypass the CAPTCHA and flood the system with fake feedbacks underscores the importance of a *multi‑layered defense strategy* to protect against automated threats.

+And in fact, advanced AI models are able to solve CAPTCHAs with high accuracy@captchaai, so relying solely on CAPTCHA is not a good idea.

 = Deluxe Fraud
 *Difficulty*: 3 stars

 *Description*: Here the goal is to obtain a deluxe membership without paying for it.
-This is achieved by intercepting the payment request (typically via a proxy tool) and modifying the parameters—such as sending an empty payment mode—so that the server grants you the membership without verifying the actual payment.
+This is achieved by intercepting the payment request (typically via a proxy tool, here a modified replay request is used) and modifying the parameters, such as sending an empty payment mode, so that the server grants you the membership without verifying the actual payment.

 *Category*:
 - Improper Input Validation (Because the server fails to properly check that a legitimate, non‑empty payment type value was submitted.)